audeering/audobject/docs/usage.rst

     )
     print(o3)

-And we can save an object to disk and re-instantiate it from there.
+Or save an object to disk and re-instantiate it from there.

 .. jupyter-execute::